12 million

 Empower communities

-We believe that community engagement is pivotal to combating child marriage.
-Through grassroots initiatives, workshops, and dialogues, we aim to empower local communities to challenge the social norms that perpetuate child marriage.
+We believe that community engagement is pivotal to combating adolescent marriage.
+Through grassroots initiatives, workshops, and dialogues, we aim to empower local communities to challenge the social norms that perpetuate forced marriage.
 By encouraging open discussions and promoting gender equality, we can foster an environment that safeguards the rights and well-being of children.

 Advocate for policy change

-Addressing child marriage requires both grassroots efforts and policy interventions.
-We will actively engage with policymakers, organizations, and influencers to advocate for legislation that prohibits child marriage and supports comprehensive strategies to prevent it.
+Addressing premature marriage requires both grassroots efforts and policy interventions.
+We will actively engage with policymakers, organizations, and influencers to advocate for legislation that prohibits early marriage and supports comprehensive strategies to prevent it.
 We will work towards implementing legal frameworks that protect children, provide support services, and enforce consequences for those who perpetuate this harmful practice.

 Support survivors